TechLeo-Libraries/BuildML/README.md

 ```

 ## Acknowledgments
-MLWizard relies on several open-source libraries to provide its functionality.
+BuildML relies on several open-source libraries to provide its functionality.
 We would like to express our gratitude to the developers and contributors of the following libraries:

 - [NumPy](https://numpy.org/)
 - [Pandas](https://pandas.pydata.org/)